nimblehq/our-team/join-us/our-recruitment-process.md

 ## Openings

-We are always on the look-out for great people to join us so don't hesitate to send us your application at [work@nimbl3.com](mailto:work@nimbl3.com?subject=Joining Nimbl3).
+We are always on the look-out for great people to join us so don't hesitate to send us your application to [work@nimbl3.com](mailto:work@nimbl3.com?subject=Joining Nimbl3).

 We are currently hiring for the following positions: